jwieditz/MiSeal/README.md

 # Graphical fingerprint tool

- 1. Unzip the jmiseal.zip archive from the GUI folder.
+ 1. Unzip the miseal.zip archive from the GUI folder.
- 2. Go to the /jmiseal/bin folder.
+ 2. Go to the /miseal/bin folder.
- 3. Depending on your OS run the following file:
+ 3. Depending on your operating system run the following file:
 	 - ## Linux
-		 - JMiSeal
+		 - MiSeal
 	 - ## Windows
-		 - JMiSeal.bat
+		 - MiSeal.bat
 	 - ## macOS
 		 - currently not available

 # Command line fingerprint tool

-For usage of the command line tool, you can either use the precompiled fingerprint.jar from the commandLineTool folder via
+For usage of the command line tool, you can either use the precompiled miseal.jar from the commandLineTool folder via

-> `java -jar fingerprint.jar [OPTIONS] fingerprint_image.png`
+`java -jar miseal.jar [OPTIONS] fingerprint_image.png`

 from the repository or compile the uploaded java code.
 All setting options are stated below.